sourcegraph/sourcegraph-public-snapshot/doc/admin/config/site_config.md

 If you are having trouble accessing the web UI, you can make edits to your site configuration by editing the configuration directly.

-### Sourcegraph with Docker Compose and Single-server Sourcegraph with Docker
+### Sourcegraph with Docker Compose and single-server Sourcegraph with Docker

 Set `FRONTEND_CONTAINER` to: